Mastering the Art of Sew-In labels for clothes: Tips and Tricks for Long-Lasting Identification with Cash’s Labels

-2. Determine the Ideal Placement:
+2. Determine the Ideal Placement to sew in labels:

-Shirts: Sew the label under the collar, inside the shirt.
+Shirts: Sew in the label under the collar, inside the shirt.
 This placement ensures that the label is discreetly hidden while still being easily accessible when needed.

 Pants: Attach the label just underneath the belt loops, at the back, inside the pants.
 This location helps maintain a neat appearance while preventing the label from rubbing against the skin.

-Hats: Sew the label inside the brim, at the back of the hat.
+Hats: Sew in the label inside the brim, at the back of the hat.
 This position keeps the label securely in place without affecting the hat’s comfort or style.

 Socks: Choose between two options.
 You can either sew the label into the end of the toes or create a loop at the opening of the sock.
 Both methods offer reliable attachment and prevent the label from slipping or unravelling.